Call for Papers

 Short Papers

-Submissions of original work are invited; papers must not overlap substantially with work already published or simultaneously submitted to a journal or another venue with published proceedings.
-Submissions must be drafted in English and need to comply with the Springer LNCS style guide.
-Within the submitted manuscript, authors are advised to note below the title whether their submission is a research/opinion paper, a student paper, or a short paper.
+Submissions must be drafted in English and comply with the Springer LNCS style guide.
+Authors are advised to note below the title whether their submission is a research/opinion paper, a student paper, or a short paper.

 All submissions will be thoroughly reviewed by our PC members.
-We aim at minimum 3 reviews per paper.
-Authors must submit their papers according to conditions and within the deadlines indicated below.
+We aim for a minimum of 3 reviews per paper (except in cases of clear desk rejection).

 Publication